 Customize a swag bag with premium merch that is not available to all attendees.
-If you really want to go for it, get sponsors involved to offer more high-end gifts, like massages vouchers, clothes or tickets to shows.
+If you really want to go for it, get sponsors involved to offer more high-end gifts, like massage vouchers, clothes, or tickets to shows.

 These fully enclosed booths offer a quiet place to make a phone call or have a meeting.
 They come in various sizes from one person (like a phone booth – a bit of a London vibe?) to larger versions.
 They are usually made of glass and they can be branded or directly provided by a sponsor.
 Many come with power and WiFi.

 📢 Sponsorship ideas for virtual or hybrid events